Robin-Sch/rstorage-panel/README.md

 RStorage is an encrypted cloud file storage.

+To not confuse things, `node`, or `Node` means `rstorage-node` or `RStorage Node`, and `nodejs` means [`node.js`](https://nodejs.org/).

 ## How does RStorage work?

-#### Panel
+### Panel

 You have **one** panel, which is like the "master", server-side encryption and decryption happens on this one, so you probably want to host this at your own PC, or on a high secured server.

 The panel should have a lot of CPU power, as file encryption and decryption is done here.

-You can have one node, but also multiple nodes connected to one panel (this is recommended, the file will be spread over all the connected node(s) (See `PANEL_FORCE_SPREADING` below))
+You can have one node, but also multiple nodes connected to one panel (this is recommended, the file will be spread over all the connected node(s) (See `PANEL_FORCE_SPREADING` below)).

-#### Node
+### Node

 You can have as many nodes as you want, and here are the encrypted files stored.
 These can be run on anything, your PC, a server, a server of your friend etc. etc..
 The files are encrypted and the decryption key is only known to the panel.
 However, you should still secure this.

 A node should have a lot of disk storage, as the encrypted files are stored here.